 Doctor of Osteopathy: Proof of degree must be provided upon registration.
 Two letters of recommendation from veterinarians with regards to working with horses required.
 Participant must also satisfy the other prerequisites.

-Equine Massage Therapists: Proof of certification required from a 320+ recognized course (no online certification courses).
+Equine Massage Therapists: Proof of certification required from a 320+ hour recognized course (no online certification courses).
+Students coming in from outside programs (non-EEBW) must challenge the EEBW Certification Course prior to registering for the EQ110LP.
+There is an administrative fee of $150 for this challenge and a video presentation is required.
 Participants must have at least 1 year of field experience after the qualifying certification program.
 In addition, two letters of recommendation from veterinarians in regards to working with horses required.
 Participant must also satisfy the other prerequisites.

 Veterinary Technicians & Pt Assistants: Must have at least 1 year of experience and practice after the certification in a professional setting with a veterinarian.
 Two letters of recommendation (one from employing veterinarian or licensed physical therapist) in regards to working with horses required.
 The letter must include a statement explaining your duties involved as a veterinary technician or PT assistant.
 Participant must also satisfy the other prerequisites.